AnnoPink/Book-Reading-Memory/README.md

  `The Secret of Childhood` Part I - Chapter 4 - Section 5

  2019.1.14 update
- `Thw Secret of Childhood` Part I - Chapter 4 - Section 6
+ `The Secret of Childhood` Part I - Chapter 4 - Section 6

  2019.1.15 update
- `Thw Secret of Childhood` Part I - Chapter 4 - Section 7
+ `The Secret of Childhood` Part I - Chapter 4 - Section 7

  2019.1.16 update
- `Thw Secret of Childhood` Part I - Chapter 4 - Section 8 & 9
+ `The Secret of Childhood` Part I - Chapter 4 - Section 8 & 9

   2019.1.17 update
- `Thw Secret of Childhood` Part I
+ `The Secret of Childhood` Part I